thma/thma.github.io/posts/2020-12-20-reconciling-fp-and-oop-concepts.md

 Referential Transparency – and vice versa.

 But orthogonality does not imply that both concepts are mutually exclusive.
 It is possible to have languages that support both Dynamic Polymorphism and Referential Transparency.
-It is not only possible, but even desirable to combine both concepts.
+It is not only possible, but even desirable to combine both concepts:

 1. Dynamic Polymorphism is desirable as it allows building strongly decoupled designs: